mahmud-bhuiyan/chef-recipe-hunter/README.md

 - `Register`: Anyone can register using proper information.

+- `Profile`: User can see his/her information.
+It is a private route.

+- `Chef recipe page`: It is a private route.
+Shows a chefs recipes.

 - `ErrorPage`: Displays an error page.

 The application uses `react-router-dom` for routing and navigation between different pages.